dxos/gravity/docs/content/guides/writing-documentation.md

 - TODO(burdon): Describe different doc types: instructions (like this), design docs, specs, tutorials, etc.

+## Diagram

+- Use diagrams.net to create and edit diagrams
+  - File > Open from...
+Github

 ## Style

 - Don't use first or second person pronouns (I, we, you, etc.)